superpanic/PointView/README.md

 -> Search Paths
 Set Rez Search Path to: `./../common/mac`

-The following actually is in the documentation, but was missed by me and causing me trouble:

 ## When creating the Target (page 36), set the bundle extension to `aip` in the save dialogue
+(This actually is in the documentation, but was missed by me and causing me trouble.)
 ## Set Wrapper Extension to aip
 -> Targets
 -> Build Settings